Sometimes the best inspiration for new tools on this site come from basic frustrations with repeated tasks.

 Don't take my word for it.
 I hope you'll see for yourself later this year what the support of the sponsorships will bring to the site.

-In the meantime, please consider supporting our sponsors by checking out their content starting this September.
+In the meantime, please consider supporting our sponsors by clicking on the images and checking out their content starting this September.

-If you're interested in sponsoring the site, don't hesitate to contact me directly at firstname.lastname@example.org for more information.
+If you're interested in sponsoring the site with your campaign, don't hesitate to contact Joe directly at firstname.lastname@example.org for more information.
 Thanks for all of your continued interest and support!

 Why are fire department connections (FDCs) so important to a suppression system?